nonjene/grunt-update-reference/README.md

 grunt.initConfig({
     reference: {
         options:{
-            //The files contain some reference.
+            //Define what files contain some reference.
             searchFileType: [ "*.html", "*.js", "*.css" ],
-            //If has some file/path to ignore, path is base on "options.searchPathBase".
-Default is [".*/**/*",".*"] ignore:"",
+            //If has some file or path to ignore, path is base on "options.searchPathBase". searchIgnore:[],
             //True to enble newer check.
 Default is true.
-Set false to prevent checking newer file. newer:true
+Set false to prevent checking newer file. newer:true,
+            //Task's log, "simple", "all" or "none"
+            log:"simple"
         },
         dist: {
             options: {
                 //The base path.
-                searchPathBase: "./path"
+                searchPathBase: "./path",
+                //Prevent watch instantly changes, which changed by this task. referenceIgnore:["*.html"]
             },
-            //The reference's file.
+            //What kind of files are referenced in 'searchFile'.
             src: [ "path/**/*.{css,js,jpg,png,gif}" ]
         }
     }